Welcome to our review of 2019

-For another year, YHANO has proved that working together achieves more than working independently and we are delighted with the positive impact we have had to improve services for people with neurological conditions in Yorkshire and Humberside.
+Yet again, YHANO has proved that working together achieves more than working independently.
+We are delighted with the positive impact we have had to improve services for people with neurological conditions in Yorkshire and the Humber.